 3. Certification for translated legal documents

 Many legal translations will need to be certified.
-The process of certification varies from country to country and, in some cases, means using a sworn translator who has been verified by the courts of the country where the translation will be used.
+The certification process varies from country to country and, in some cases, means using a sworn translator who has been verified by the country's courts where the translation will be used.

 4. Expert linguists